History

 HIS 161 - World History: Antiquity to 1500

 Description: This course examines major developments in world history, from the emergence of the earliest civilizations to about 1500 C.E.
 How various civilizations conceptualized and responded to issues such as the nature of god(s), human nature, gender roles and relationships, and the environment are explored.
 Technological developments and economic, political, and social structures are also studied.
-SUNY GE-SDES, SSBS, SWHI; SUNY GEN ED-GSBS, GOWC; NCC GEN ED-GLNW, SBS, PLDI Offered: Summer
+SUNY GE-SDES, SSBS, SWHI, SCRT; SUNY GEN ED-GSBS, GOWC; NCC GEN ED-GLNW, SBS, PLDI Offered: Summer

 Credit Hours: 3